GoClipse/goclipse/README-LangEclipseIDE.md

 #### Functionality:

+LangEclipseIDE is not currently as big or complete as JDT/DLTK in terms of provided functionality, but it covers the basics:

 * New project wizard.

+* Editor support:
  * Editor Outline and Quick-Outline (with filtering) support.
 Based on structure model
  * Editor source reconciliation and parse errors reporting.
  * An auto-indentation strategy for curly braces language.
  * Common editor actions: Indent/Deindent Source; Toggle Comment; Go To Matching Bracket.
  * Many other minor editor improvements and boilerplate.
  * Boilerplate code for Content Assist, Find-Definition, editor hyperlinks functionality.

 * Content Assist "Code Snippets" functionality.

 * Boilerplate project build support, parsing build tool output, creating error markers, etc..
  * Helper code for calling other external tools, their output displayed in Eclipse consoles.

 * Boilerplate launch and debug support.
  * Debug support using CDT GDB integration.